gensx-inc/gensx/packages/gensx-react/README.md

 interface WorkflowRunConfig<TInputs = unknown> {
   inputs: TInputs;
-  org?: string; // Organization for this run project?: string; // Project for this run environment?: string; // Environment for this run
+  org?: string; // Override org for this run project?: string; // Override project for this run environment?: string; // Override environment for this run }
-}
 ```